 The franchise fees would be set aside in a dedicated fund and will be used solely for expenditures related to the PMP projects such as street overlays and reconstruction, and trail improvement projects.

 Minnesota State Statutes allow for a city to impose a fee on a utility company for its use of publicly owned right-of-way (MN State Statute 216.36).
 Many cities throughout the state have adopted franchise fee ordinances to help pay for roadways and trails.
 For example, within Hennepin County, 87% of the population pay franchise fees to the utility companies that are passed through to the specific cities.
 The majority of these cities utilize this revenue source for their related PMP.

-Charges for residential customers could range between $4 and $6 per electric and gas bills every month with a total being $8 to $12 for both electric and gas.
+Charges for residential customers $5 for both electric and gas.
 Commercial and other properties would be charged at a separate rate.
-This fee would generate approximately $2.25 million annually.
-City Council and staff are considering all costs be split equally between residential and commercial properties.
+This fee would generate approximately $1.76M million annually.

 Yes, the fees are charged by electric and gas meters and you will pay the standard residential fee.
 The fee pays for your use and maintenance of the public city streets and trails.